samascher/js-ajax-lesson/readme.md

 Make sure to open your console - we're going to be working with it quite a bit.

 Now, we've set a few things up for you.
-Besides the beautiful layout, we have a form with an input and a select dropdown.
+Besides the beautiful layout, we have a form with an input and a textarea.
+We will be tying this form in tomorrow, but for now all we need is our console.

 We've also already included jQuery, though we won't use that for the first few minutes.

 <!--11:20 15 minutes -->